 Options passed from the user to

 environment variables.
 Now that the MPI process in the container has all the

-environment variables it can communicate with the master process (Head Node
+environment variables it can communicate with the main process (Head Node

 Process (HNP)) and all the other involved processes.

 This tells Podman to mount the directory where Open MPI creates its temporary directories and files to be available in the container.
 Through the environment variables from above the MPI process knows where to look for this directory.

 The user ID in the container should be mapped to the same ID on the outside of

 the container.
 This is necessary as all processes are communicating with each

 other over shared memory and this fails if the processes have different user

 IDs.
 Also the access of the temporary files in